suryapratapsinghsuryavanshi/solverjs/README.md

 ### isLeap
 A leap year is a year with 366 days instead of 365; every 4 years in February one extra day is added.
-The isLeap year check the given year is leap or not and return boolean value.
+The isLeap year check the given year is leap or not and return true/false.

     console.log(solverjs.isLeap(2021));
     // The output is : false